 While still in college, Kim began her professional career with her illustration of numerous stories for early childhood education.
 Initially working towards fulfilling a childhood dream of

-illustrating fairy and folk tales, the opportunity arose to begin illustrating for greeting cards in 1982 and after great success and expansion into a wide range of other products, she began the
+illustrating fairy and folk tales, the opportunity arose to begin illustrating for greeting cards in 1982 and after great success and expansion into a wide range of other products in the stationery,

-pieces for her first Cobblestone Way calendar for the year 1990.
+gift and toy fields, she began the pieces for her first Cobblestone Way calendar for the year 1990.
 A tradition was born which has consumed most of her illustration energies since.
-The calendar, once again going by it's original name
+The Cobblestone

 From the very beginning, each month’s painting, as well as all of Kim’s illustrations, were founded in Kim’s love of creation and her fascination with worlds in transformation- from soil to garden,